 The Beta Anomaly and Mutual Fund Performance

 We find evidence for the beta anomaly in mutual fund performance.
 This anomaly is not accounted for in the standard four-factor framework, nor by the addition of a BAB factor to the benchmark model.
-We show how to extract the skill component of alpha that avoids the beta anomaly, which we call active alpha.
-Our procedure is useful regardless of the risk model investors use.
+We identify the active component of alpha (i.e., active alpha) not attributable to the passive effects related to beta.
+Our procedure is useful across the commonly used benchmark models for measuring performance.
 Active alpha is persistent and associated with superior portfolio performance.
-We find that, while many investors use standard alpha to allocate capital, a subset of sophisticated investors allocate their money to funds with high active alpha.
+We find that, while many investors use standard alpha to allocate capital, a subset of sophisticated investors allocate their money based on active alpha.

 JEL Classification: G20, G23, G11